 III.
 To describe the safety and tolerability of perioperative nivolumab.

 I. To correlate the primary tumor’s expression of programmed cell death 1 ligand 1 (PD-L1) with outcome.

 II.
 To correlate the expression of PD-L1 on tumor tissue at recurrence with outcome.

 III.
-To archive images for central confirmation of recurrence and for future correlative work with American College of Radiology Imaging Network (ACRIN), including markers predicting outcome or response.
+To archive images for potential central confirmation of recurrence and for future correlative work with American College of Radiology Imaging Network (ACRIN), including markers predicting outcome or response.